Lower Bounds on the Probability of a Finite Union of Events: Numerical Examples

 One can see that the KAT bound is at least as good as the DS and de Caen's bounds as already shown in \cite{Kuai2000}.
 The new bounds are at least as good as the KAT bound in all the examples, as expected.
 More specifically, the new numerical bound (\ref{LP_optimal}) is sharper than the KAT bound in all examples, and the new analytical bound (\ref{YA_bound}) is sharper than the KAT bound for Systems V to VIII and identical to the KAT bound for Systems I to VI.
 Concerning the gap of new analytical bound and the KAT bound, the equality of (\ref{YA_KAT_gap}) holds for Systems V, VII and VIII.

 Moreover, from the numerical examples, we note that the GK bound \cite{Gallot1966,Kounias1968}, which requires more information (all the information of individual $P(A_i\cap A_j)$ as well as $P(A_i)$'s), is not guaranteed to be sharper than the KAT bound\footnote{Another example in which the GK bound is looser than the KAT bound is given in \cite{Feng2013}.} and the new bounds.
 For example, the GK bound is worse than the KAT bound as well as the new bounds in Systems V and VIII.
 It is better than the KAT bound but worse than the new bounds in System VI, better than the KAT bound and the new analytical bound but worse than the new numerical bound in System VII.
+Furthermore, we note that the PG bound \cite{Prekopa2005}, which also requires more information ($\{P(A_i)\}$, $\{\sum_j P(A_i\cap A_j)\}$ and $\{\sum_{j,l}P(A_i\cap A_j\cap A_l)\}$), is also not necessarily sharper than the new bounds.
+For example, the PG bound is worse than the new numerical bound in System I and VI.

-Finally, we note that all lower bounds considered in this paper can be sharpered algorithmically by optimizing over subsets (e.g., see \cite{Hoppe2006,Behnamfar2007,Hoppe2009}).
+Finally, we note that all lower bounds considered in this paper can be sharpened algorithmically by optimizing over subsets (e.g., see \cite{Hoppe2006,Behnamfar2007,Hoppe2009}).